AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 Use the **URI** field to enter an API route to make a request against.
 If your request is tenant-scoped, you can type a forward slash (/) in the field to display a dropdown list of path autocomplete options.
 If you select a root-scoped path, a different dropdown list gives you other categories of data.

-For a complete reference of URI endpoints available in the AVEVA Data Hub API, refer to the [API Reference](xref:osisoftCloudServices).
+For a complete reference of URI endpoints available in the CONNECT data services API, refer to the [API Reference](xref:osisoftCloudServices).

 #### Path autocomplete